LPG is a hydrocarbon compound consisting mainly of carbon and hydrogen atoms. LPG means liquefied petroleum gas.

 Pumps are used for transferring LPG from trucks/bobtail to storage vessels, storage vessels to bobtail, storage vessel to storage vessel, from storage vessels to dispensing stations etc. When the pump is turned on it sucks LPG from the bottom of the tank to its destination.
 Note the pump suction must be connected to the bottom of the vessels.
 One of the major shortfalls of using a pump to transfer LPG is its inability to recover LPG vapour.

 Compressors are used for LPG transfer.
 Compressors are very efficient in transferring LPG.
 They utilised the vapour generated in the LPG storage vessel to transfer LPG products from (Trucks, Ships etc.) to the storage vessel.
 Some of the most common compressors in LPG facilities are manufactured by Corken.

 Below is a simple illustration of how LPG is transferred from Truck A to a Storage Vessel B.

-The compressor is equipped with a four way valve the compressor is turned on and the 4-way valve adjusted such that vapour is sucked from Vessel B to Truck A, the vapour creates higher pressure in the truck vessel and force the LPG through the Liquid transfer line into the storage Vessel until the liquid is emptied.
-After this the 4-way valve position is reversed and the compressor sucks the vapour from Truck A back into Vessel B.
+The compressor is equipped with a four-way valve the compressor is turned on and the 4-way valve adjusted such that vapour is sucked from Vessel B to Truck A, the vapour creates higher pressure in the truck vessel and forces the LPG through the Liquid transfer line into the storage Vessel until the liquid is emptied.
+After this, the 4-way valve position is reversed and the compressor sucks the vapour from Truck A back into Vessel B.

 Figure 7: Installed LPG Transfer Compressors